lrdj/goodlookslikethis/_cases_sdingov/c-funding-agency.md

 Similar projects are being scaled and are achieving speed and savings.
 With any luck, as these policy design tool-kits and methods are shared across policy making teams, there should be positive impacts felt more widely.

+## Feedback?

+I spoke to my client recently and they had this to say about working with me on this project:

+>
+> Hey Dug, thanks for following up.
+>
+> After you left, we continued to work closely with the delivery teams
+> and things have moved forward albeit slower than I'd have preferred,
+> but indeed we've come a long way.
+>
+> Im still using the tools you introduced, and actually the design thinking
+> and developing policies and service from user point-of-view has really changed
+> the way I think of things these days for the better, I believe
+>
+> So thank you for all you did in the time you were with us
+>

 ## Credit

 In my work with policy labs I sometimes use workshop tools created by [Anna Whicher](https://www.linkedin.com/in/anna-whicher-86865114), Head of Policy Design at the Centre for Design & Research at Cardiff Metropolitan University.
 I've adapted them over the years, but I thought I should give credit:-)